microsoft/azurelinux/toolkit/tools/imagecustomizerapi/README.md

-# Mariner Image Customizer API
+# Azure Linux Image Customizer API

-The Mariner image customizer (imgcustomizer) will be released as a standalone tool and will provide strong backwards compatibility guarantees (after the first official release).
+The Azure Linux image customizer (imgcustomizer) will be released as a standalone tool and will provide strong backwards compatibility guarantees (after the first official release).
-This is contrast to the Mariner toolkit's new image config, which isn't officially released and doesn't provide any backwards compatibility guarantees.
+This is contrast to the Azure Linux toolkit's new image config, which isn't officially released and doesn't provide any backwards compatibility guarantees.

 While currently the new image config and imgcustomizer config are very similar, in the